 \section{Second order}

 \Label{s8} In this section, we show Theorems \ref{Th2} and \ref{Th3}.
 First, we show Theorem \ref{Th2}.
 Next, we show Theorem \ref{Th3} by modifying the proof of Theorem \ref{Th2}.
+These proofs are based on the decoder properties \eqref{eq8T} and \eqref{3-28-1b} as well as the discussion in Section \ref{s6}.
 To satisfy the condition of Theorem \ref{Th2}, we modify the encoder given in Section \ref{s3} and the decoder given in Section \ref{s5} as follows.
 For our encoder, we choose $R$ to be $R_1^*+\frac{R_2^*}{\sqrt{n}}$, and for our decoder, we choose $R_1$ to be $R_1^*+\frac{R_2^*}{\sqrt{n}}+ \frac{1}{n^{2/3}}$.
 The modified code is denoted by $\Phi_{n,P,R_1^*,R_2^*}$.